VHS Revival attempts to understand what was never meant to be understood

 Dr. Samuel Loomis: His eyes will deceive you; they will destroy you.
 They will take from you your innocence, your pride, and eventually your soul.
 These eyes do not see what you and I see.
 Behind these eyes one finds only blackness, the absence of light.
 These are the eyes of a psychopath.

 The first half of Rob Zombie’s Halloween concerns itself with understanding how a character once described as “purely and simply evil” could become such a monster.
 In a 2016 interview with the New York Film Academy, Carpenter would express his feelings on such an angle in no uncertain terms, “I thought that he took away the mystique of the story by explaining too much about (Michael Myers).
 I don’t care about that.
 He’s supposed to be a force of nature.
 He’s supposed to be almost supernatural.”

 Some may argue that Zombie achieved what he set out to by giving us a completely different take on the Myers character, but it became evident long ago that it just isn’t possible.
-It can be done in a literal sense, but anything beyond the simplicity of the original narrative results in a completely different character beyond the music and the mask.
+It can be done in a literal sense, but anything beyond the simplicity of the original narrative results in a completely different character beyond the music and the mask, a fact proven by David Gordon Green’s recent return to form, Blumhouse’s 2018 sequel coming as close to the bare bones original as we’ve seen save for a questionable flourish or two.
 2007’s incarnation does more damage to the character than any other instalment.
-There were sillier representations, some were more commercially cynical, but none of them explored the character in such mystique-crushing detail, and there is a very specific reason for this.
-If you want to create original characters and treat them so poorly, that’s fine—it’s a free country after all—but for a known horror fanatic to further explore the Myers character suggests that they have an appreciation for what makes that character tick, and Rob Zombie’s Halloween suggests nothing of the sort.
+There were sillier representations, some were more commercially cynical, but none of them explored the character in such mystique-crushing detail.
+If you want to create original characters and treat them with such abandon, that’s fine, but for a known horror fanatic to further explore the Myers character suggests that they have an appreciation for what makes that character tick, and Rob Zombie’s Halloween suggests nothing of the sort.